 Previous research had shown that the prevalence of tick-borne diseases had doubled in the past 12 years.
 This increase is explained by longer and drier summers due to climate changeanimal migration, and “increasing contact with pets”.

 Farmers and other workers who regularly interact with host animals like dogs and sheep are most at risk of being bitten by an infected tick, the study found.
-The data could be skewed in areas where Lyme disease is endemic, however, because health authorities there are more likely to perform antibody tests regularly than in areas where it is less common, it said.
+The data might be skewed in areas where Lyme disease is endemic, however, because health authorities there are more likely to perform antibody tests regularly than in areas where it is less common, it said.

 Lyme disease is rarely fatal, but people bitten by an infected tick often develop a rash and suffer from flu-like symptoms, including muscle and joint pain, headaches, nausea and vomiting.